 A geometry course including two and three-dimensional figures, with an emphasis on the properties of symmetry, congruence, and similarity, the Pythagorean Theorem, and special right triangle relationships.
 The course is designed for students who lack the unit of high school geometry needed for admission to a university, and for students who require a geometric background for other courses.
-(Prerequisite: One year of high school algebra or the successful completion of DSPM 0800.
-Students may be enrolled in DSPM 0850 concurrently.)
+(Prerequisite: Students must have completed DSPM 0700 if required.
+Students required to take DSPM 0800 must have permission of the instructor before registering for the course.)
 Students must complete this course with a grade of "C" or better.
 It will not meet any graduation requirement.
-S clude whole, rational, integer and real numbers.
-Students will explore a variety of functional relationships that arise from diverse problem situations using verbal, numerical, graphical, and algebraic representations.
-Tools used to explore concepts include computer software and a graphing calculator.
-(Prerequisite: Two years of algebra and one year of geometry in high school or completion of developmental mathematics.)
-F
+S